Gingerbreadfork/tron-goblin-node/README.md

 directory and an isolated RPC port, and cleans up after itself.
 No API keys, no external services — just a release build (`cargo build --release`, or drop a `tron-node` binary next to the script).

+If you're just exploring, find this kind of stuff cool, or are simply screwing around a bit, this is for you.

 ### See the mempool too: pending txs before they're mined